hackclub/hackclub/workshops/personal_website/README.md

 Now we're ready to start the website!

-## Part III: Create the Project Folder
+## Part II: Create the Project Folder

 We're going to create a new folder for each project in Hack Club.